LewisHaZ/CI_PP1_WINPEA_2/README.md

 13. As the site owner, I want users to understand the identity of the brand.
 14. As the site owner, I want users to easily find the store.
 15. As the site owner, I want users to be able to contact us at any time and by any means.
+16. As the site owner, I don't want user to have to use the back button in order to go back a page if they hit a 404 error accidentally.

 ## Design